SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 ### How Do I Edit a Graphit File?

 Once a new Graphit file is created, you can edit it to create the required CSV / XML / JSON document structure.
 A Graphit file is structured as a hierarchical representation of nodes, where each node defines a tag or condition in the structure of the CSV, XML or JSON document.
 Nodes can have child nodes, and a child node can have child nodes, whereby creating nested tags in the generated document.
-When creating a document the Node Name, Type and Properties can be defined for  each node.
+When creating a document, the Node Name, Type and Properties can be defined for  each node.

 ![](/articles/15_web_services/Graphit/images/03_edit_graphit_file.png)

-**Hierarchical Structure Options**
+### Hierarchical Structure Options

 - Click ![](/articles/15_web_services/Graphit/images/04_plus.png)  **Parent Node** to create a new parent node under the original node on the same level.
 - Click ![](/articles/15_web_services/Graphit/images/05_arrow.png)  **Child Node** to create a new child node under the parent node.